-Best toasters – the top models for browning your bread
+Best toasters 2021 – tried and tested for the perfect slice every time

 Why do I need a toaster?

-Simply put, it’s a kitchen staple that has ben saving us time since it was invented in the early 20th Century.
-Unless you prefer to constant check your bread under the grill to see if it’s ready, a toaster really is the easiest and most efficient way to make perfect toasted bread, bagels and crumpets.
+Simply put, it’s a kitchen staple that has been saving us time since it was invented in the early 20th Century.
+Unless you prefer to constantly check your bread under the grill to see if it’s ready, a toaster really is the easiest and most efficient way to make perfect toasted bread, bagels, and crumpets.

 More than 100 years after the first, basic model was patented, our kitchens really wouldn’t feel complete without one.
-There are hundreds of different models on the market, from simple two slot bread toasters to all-singing, all-dancing four-slot machines, so we’ve checked some of the best two- and four-slice models to help you decide which one’s for you.
+There are hundreds of different models on the market, from simple two-slot bread toasters to all-singing, all-dancing four-slot machines, so we’ve checked some of the best two- and four-slice models to help you decide which one’s for you.

 How much should I spend on a toaster?